goete/The-Other-90/README.md

 1. As a user, I want to be able to choose which game mode and difficulty I am going to play.
 2. As a user, I want to be able to see a list of my high scores for each game and difficulty.
 3. As a user, I want to be able to see a list of all the words in the "Seen the word game" that I saw in the previous round.
-4. As a user, I want to be able to have my high score separate from other people's by my name
+4. As a user, I want to be able to have my high score separate from other people's by my name.
-5. As a user, I want to be able to be able to actually play the games
+5. As a user, I want to be able to be able to actually play the games.
-6. As a user, I want to be able to see the time I have for each turn
+6. As a user, I want to be able to see the time I have for each turn.
 7. As a user, I want to be able to see a leaderboard of the top scores.
+8. As a user, I want to be able to save at any point during the games.
+9. As a user, I want to be able to reload my data when opening the application.